-No one but your orthopedic surgeon will be able to tell you how long your recovery will be following lateral collateral ligament repair or reconstruction, as this greatly depends on the severity of your injury.
+No one but your orthopaedic surgeon will be able to tell you how long your recovery will be following lateral collateral ligament repair or reconstruction, as this greatly depends on the severity of your injury.
 Because this is usually a procedure that is outpatient, you will only have to spend a few hours in the hospital.
 However, some people will have to stay overnight if they had a particularly serious injury to the ligament.

 Recovery will involve using crutches for up to 6 weeks, applying ice to the site of the surgery to reduce swelling, and taking painkillers.
 As soon as you no longer need to use your crutches, you will be able to do physical therapy, whose purposes are to increase the strength and flexibility of your knee and to restore your balance and proprioception, which is the way we perceive the position and movement of our bodies.
 Your full recovery will generally take approximately 6 months.
 Nevertheless, the time you have restrictions in your life due to the surgery may be shorter or longer.